pedromargolles/pyDecNef/docs/introduction/scripts_description.md

 ### 2.experimental_paradigm

-Contain example static and dynamic neurofeedback paradigms for Opensesame/Psychopy software which can be adapted for
+Contain example static and dynamic neurofeedback paradigms for Opensesame/Psychopy software which can be readapted for your experimental purposes.

 ### 3.fMRI_simulator_realdata

 ##### generate.py

 It simulates a fMRI scanner working in real-time.

-Serves to off-line test decoded neurofeedback experimental paradigm and accurate synchronization between scripts from *1.realtime_fMRI_scripts* and *2.experimenta_paradigm* folders using previous sessions RAW volumes from a specific participant (ex., from decoder construction session).
+Serves to off-line test your decoded neurofeedback experimental paradigm and an accurate synchronization between scripts from *1.realtime_fMRI_scripts* and *2.experimenta_paradigm* folders using previous sessions RAW volumes from a specific participant (ex., from decoder construction session).